ivanpfaab/tp-distribuidos-2c2025/tests/fault_tolerance/README.md

 - Each worker waits 3 seconds before forwarding
 - Basic logging: Worker ID, received/sent messages
+- Final consumer prints all received chunks with their data
-- Chunks circulate through the pipeline indefinitely
+- 100 chunks are sent through the linear pipeline